‘RHOA’ Kenya Moore Pulls A Gun On Trespassers At Moore Manor, Was One Of Them Her ‘Dangerous’ Ex BF Matt Jordan?

 “Anyone who is bold enough to commit a crime, endanger themselves and others needs to be punished.
 Please help me identify these people. $1,000 reward,” she shared.
 “They climbed over a wall in order to circumvent my security gates and wall being bricked.
 They were driving a white car.
 The female was recording on her phone the entire time.
 Men showing up at your door is an immediate threat.
 Things could have ended badly and all 3 will be criminally prosecuted.”

-People is reporting that Moore also opened up about the robbery during an appearance on Watch What Happens Live.
+People stated that Moore also opened up about the robbery during an appearance on Watch What Happens Live.
 The RHOA star backed up her actions that night and revealed that the suspects fled the scene once they spotted the gun.

 “I have a right to feel safe in my home and to protect myself,” she explained.
 “I don’t care if I’m on TV.
 What if 3 strangers banged on your front door …2 of them being grown men wearing dark clothing knowing they could only get to you by jumping fences or trespassing onto other properties and mine?”

-Kenya Moore went on to reveal that she owns four firearms and has all a proper license to use them.
+Kenya Moore went on to reveal that she owns four firearms and has a proper license to use them all.
 In fact, the reality star has experience using guns and keeps up with her firearm training.

 “I go to the gun range and I shoot really tight clusters,” she admitted.